Margaret Icheen

 Margaret Icheen (born 26 June 1957) is a politician, an educationist and administrator, she was the first female speaker of a state House of Assembly in Nigeria and in Africa, Delegate to the National Political Reform Conference (CONFAB), Chairman Benue Football Association, Federal Character Commissioner, The Executive member of the Nigerian Football Federation (NFF).

 Early life and education

-Icheen is from Kwande Local Government Area of Benue State.
+Icheen was born on 26 June 1957 in Kwande Local Government Area of Benue State, Nigeria.
 She attended two primary schools, Our lady of Apostles Primary School Kaduna 1963 to 1965 and St Williams Primary School Keffi, 1966 to 1969, her secondary school at Gye Commercial College in Jos from 1970 to 1974.
 She then proceeded to Government Teachers College, Keffi, between 1975 and 1977.
 She furthered her education at the College of Education, Katsina-Ala, (An Affiliate of the University of Jos), from 1982 to 1985, to University of Calabar, and to the Institute of Christian Studies, Mkar from 1988- to 1990.